-The proposed project is for the construction of an approximately 1,450 ft. long, 12 ft. high, sand berm (not to exceed 18 ft. in height above mean sea level) on Carpinteria City Beach involving approximately 26,000 cu. yds. of grading (13,000 cu. yds. of excavation and 13,000 cu. yds. of fill).
+The proposed project is for the annual construction and removal of an approximately 1.440 ft. long, 12 ft. high sand berm on Carpinteria City Beach involving approximately 26,000 cu. yds. of grading (13,000 cu. yds. of excavation and 13,000 cu. yds. of fill).
+The proposed project includes construction of the berm prior to the winter storm season, maintenance of the berm during the winter, and removal of the berm in the spring.
 The berm will be constructed on the back portion of the sandy beach immediately seaward of the existing residential development as shown on Exhibit 3.
 Approximately 13,000 cu. yds. of sand to construct the berm will be excavated (pushed by scraper/bulldozers) from the beach seaward of the proposed berm location.
 Periodic maintenance of the berm will involve pushing sand from the beach immediately seaward of the berm back onto the berm with bulldozers.
 In the event that the berm is completely destroyed by wave action during the winter storm season, then the berm would be reconstructed.
-The City proposes to remove the berm and restore the beach to its pre-development profile the following spring.
+The City proposes to remove the berm and restore the beach to its pre-development profile each spring.
 Berm removal/demolition activity would involve using a bulldozer to evenly redistribute the berm sand immediately seaward of the berm's location.

 The City Beach is backed by numerous private residences (single family residences, condominiums, and apartments) located on the seaward side of Sandyland Avenue, public parking facilities (located at several street ends), and a public restroom facility.
 The City has indicated that in recent years, during the winter storm season, wave action has resulted in damage to the existing private residences and public amenities (including public streets, parking lots, and a restroom facility) located on the back portion of Carpinteria City Beach.
 The proposed sand berm is intended to protect existing development on the project site from damage from wave action during the winter storm season.
-In a letter dated 9/4/00, the City states that:
+In a letter dated 8/14/01, the City states that: